TRASE: Tracking-free 4D Segmentation and Editing

 In addition to accurate segmentation capabilities and multi-view consistent rendered masks, we demonstrate the effectiveness of our learned semantic feature field in a range of downstream tasks.
 Specifically, we focus on interactive editing applications and develop a graphical user interface (GUI) to grant full user control over the representation.
-Thanks its explicit nature and our semantic abstraction to Gaussian clusters, we achieve real-time operation capability in handling many editing tasks.
+Thanks to its explicit nature and our semantic abstraction to Gaussian clusters, we achieve real-time operation capability in handling many editing tasks.
 We provide snapshots of the GUI in the supplementary.

-Besides simple click prompts in the novel view of dynamic scenes for object selection, we also support text-based prompts to make object selection more intuitive.
+In addition to simple click prompts, we also support text-based prompts to make object selection even more intuitive.
 To enhance 3D content editing in dynamic scenes, we integrate style transfer capabilities for the selected objects.
 By segmenting objects directly in 3D, we facilitate scene composition and object removal through straightforward manipulation of the selected Gaussians.
-Due to space limit, we shall provide more qualitative results in the supplementary.
-In the following we describe the implementation details of editing tasks based on our semantically-aware feature field.
+Due to the space limit, we shall provide more qualitative results in the supplementary.
+In the following, we describe the implementation details of editing tasks based on our semantically-aware feature field.